TheBrickAdmin/PowerShell/README.md

-# NiftyPowerShellFunctions
+# Welcome
-A repository with some functions I have developed.
+This repository stores some functions I have developed.

+# Contributing
 Input is welcome, please create a Pull Request if you have suggestions to improve the functions.